Yinkaasho221/SQL_Patient_Visit_Queries/README.md

 * Align staffing and resources with peak visit periods and high-billing demographics.
 * Focus public health efforts in cities with high diagnosis rates, especially for conditions like Malaria.
 * Strengthen data entry protocols to improve reporting accuracy and reduce duplication.

+ **About the Analyst**

+This project was developed by Asho, a methodical data analyst with expertise in SQL, Excel, and Power BI.
+Passionate about transforming raw data into actionable insights that drive operational efficiency and strategic decision-making.